Hasanul-Banna-Himel/justicelens/README.md

 ### Reporting Security Issues

-If you discover a security vulnerability, please send an email to security@nirapotta.bd.
+If you discover a security vulnerability, please send an email to <justicelens.dev@gmail.com>.
 Please do **not** create a public GitHub issue.

 ## 📱 Mobile Support

-Nirapotta is built as a Progressive Web App (PWA) with:
+JusticeLens is built as a Native App with:

 - Offline functionality for core features
-- Push notifications for real-time alerts
+- Push notifications for real-time alerts (Coming Soon)
-- GPS integration for accurate location reporting
+- GPS integration for accurate location reporting (Coming Soon)
 - Camera integration for direct photo/video capture
-- Bengali voice input support
+- Bengali voice input support (Coming Soon)

 ## 📈 Performance